slphyx/ABIApp/Readme.md

 ```

 ## Install Package
-Install the ABI package directly from GitHub using the devtools package.
+Install the ABIApp package directly from GitHub using the devtools package.

 ```{r}
 install.packages("devtools")